 - Modelling and simulation of the designed system

-Candidates should have (or expect to achieve) a UK honours degree at 2.1 or above (or equivalent) in Electrical Engineering or Control Engineering.
+Selection will be made on the basis of academic merit.
+The successful candidate should have, or expect to obtain, a UK Honours degree at 2.1 or above (or equivalent) in Electrical and Electronic Engineering.

 • Apply for Degree of Doctor of Philosophy in Engineering

 • State name of the lead supervisor as the Name of Proposed Supervisor

 • State ‘Self-funded’ as Intended Source of Funding

 • State the exact project title on the application form

 When applying please ensure all required documents are attached: